wakeflow/how-we-do/docs/api_requests.md

 ## Install
-To get started with `styled-components`, you can install it using npm or yarn:
+To get started with `axios`, you can install it using npm or yarn:
 ```bash
 npm i axios
 ```